 The oil sands are a vital energy source for Canada and the world.
 The world relies on an energy mix that includes oil, coal, natural gas, hydro, nuclear and renewables.

 Canada is uniquely positioned to supply an abundance of safe, secure energy as fossil fuels will satisfy the vast majority of growing global demand – which will grow as economies grow and standards of living improve.

-Highlights from the November 2015 report include:
+Highlights from the November 2017 report include:

-- U.S. oil production is forecast to increase from 11.8 million barrels per day in 2014 to 13.2 million barrels per day in 2020, then decrease to 10.6 million barrels per day by 2040.
+- U.S. oil production is forecast to rise to 16.9 million barrels per day in 2025 and gradually decrease to 14.9 million barrels per day by 2040.

 Canada and the U.S.

 The United States and Canada share the world’s largest and most comprehensive trading relationship.
 Energy is a major part of this relationship as Canada is the single largest foreign supplier of energy to the United States.
 Canada is uniquely positioned to contribute to meeting growth in U.S. energy demand.